BMW 02 Series: 1502

 The 1502, an economy model able to run on cheaper low-octane regular gas, was introduced in 1975 in response to increased gasoline prices resulting from global petroleum shortage.
 It had the same 1573 cc engine displacement as the 1602, but a lower 8.0:1. compression ratio reduced power to 75 PS.

 While the rest of the 02 Series was replaced in 1975 by the E21 3 Series, the 1502 continued until 1977.

-Model year changes
+Yearly changes

 1968 January

-BMW 2002 (non USA) production begins with VIN 1650001.
+Production of the 2002 for the European market begins with VIN 1650001.

 1968 February

-US-specific 2002 production begins with VIN 1660001.
-A few early production models were actually assembled the previous fall for emissions testing and as press pool cars.
-Approximately 2850 were built by the end of the model year production in Sept 1968.
-These models complied with US DOT and EPA regulations in place as of 1 January 1968.
+Production for the US market begins with VIN 1660001.
+A few early production models were assembled in the third quarter of 1967 for emissions testing and as press pool cars.
+Approximately 2,850 were built by the end of the model year production in September 1968.
+These models complied with US DOT regulations implemented at the beginning of 1968.

 1971

 In 1971, the 02 Series received a facelift.
-The 3-door hatchback "Touring" body style (badged "2000" initially) and the 1802 model were introduced as part of the facelift, and the 2002ti was replaced by the 2002tii.
-Other changes included wraparound bumpers for all models, a 2-piece instrument cluster and new seats.
+The 3-door hatchback "Touring" body style (initially badged "2000") and the 1802 model were introduced as part of the facelift.
+The 2002ti was replaced by the 2002tii.
+Other changes included wraparound bumpers for all models, a 2-piece instrument cluster, and new seats.